Foods rich in Vitamin C

 It's true, the famous Strawberries are also on this list.

 Not only is it a delicious fruit for many, it is also rich in Vitamin C.

-They have about 59mg of Vitamin C which represents 72% of DDR.
+They contain around 59mg of Vitamin C, which represents 72% of the DDR.

-In addition to this vitamin, this fruit does not have much more at the nutritional level, with only Manganese being the exception to the rule.
+In addition to this vitamin, this fruit does not have much else in terms of nutrition, with only Manganese being the exception to the rule.

-Low caloric value, pleasant taste and good amount of Vitamin C.
+Low caloric value, pleasant flavor and good amount of Vitamin C.